SpartanWorks/spartan-sensor-mesh/README.md

 It will update some static files on the backend side to make them ready for upload.

-The backend is organized as a PlatformIO project with two targets: ESP32 and ESP8266.
-To build the backend run the following commands:
+The `device` is organized as a PlatformIO project with two targets: ESP32 and ESP8266.
+To build the `device` backend run the following commands:

 ```
 pio run -t esp32dev # Or pio run -t esp12e